jtrim/requirejs_optimizer/README.md

 If you're using rhino, you may use the configuration parameter `Rails.configuration.requirejs_optimizer_java_opts` to include java opts (like `-Xmx`) when invoking rhino.

-## Overriding the "modules" folder name
+## Overriding the base folder name (by default called "modules")

-If you create the following yml file

-    config/requirejs_optimizer.yml

-With the following contents

-    modules_folder: "mymodules"
+    RequirejsOptimizer.base_folder = "some_other_name"

+You could place the above line into an initializer file called

+    config/initializers/requirejs_optimizer.rb

-Then "mymodules" is used in place of "modules" in all the above paths.
+Then "some_other_name" is used in place of "modules" in all the above paths.

 ## Contributing